iliakan/plunk/Readme.md

 plunk path/to/dir
 ```

-At first run it will ask github credentials and then store the plunker session in `~/.plunk_config.json`.
+At first run it will ask github credentials and then store the plunker authentication in `~/.plunk_config.json`.
-It does not store login/password!
+It does not store login/password.
 Remove the file if you ever want to relogin.

 Exclusions:
 - Ignores files starting with a dot `'.'`
 - Doesn't allow subdirectories
-- Doesn't allow files with MIME other than `text/*` or `*/json` (.html .js .css are fine)
+- Doesn't allow files with MIME other than `text/*` or `*/json` or `*/javascript` (.html .js .css are fine)

 Gotchas: